pusateri/rslogd/README.md

 # rslogd
 syslog server written in Rust as an introduction to [mio](https://github.com/tokio-rs/mio) for [Triangle Rustaceans](https://www.meetup.com/triangle-rustaceans/events/mfglwpyzlbjc/) August 2019 Meetup.

 Each stage provides a few more features to discuss.
-To run the syslog server, you'll need to be root or sudo in order to open port 514.
+To run the syslog server, you'll need to be root or sudo in order to open port 514 (and 601).
 Use the following commands to build and run:

 ```
 cargo build
+sudo target/debug/rslogd     # (stage 1-3)
-sudo target/debug/rslogd
+sudo target/debug/rslogd --certs ./fullchain.pem --key ./privkey.pem     # (stage 4 and later)
 ```

 Stage 1